parit2015/Machine-Learning/musicShop/README.md

-## Find out number of unique listener to a perticular track
+## Find out number of unique listeners to a perticular track

+Please refer to mapper and reducer files for better understanding.